dagraham/etm-dgraham/README.md

                     @j job D

             `job A` has no prerequisites but is a prerequisite for `job B` which, in turn, is a prerequisite for `job C` which, finally, is a prerequisite for `job D`.

+            Auto assignment is done when the task is first saved by assigning 'a', 'b', 'c', ... as ids for the successive jobs with 'a' as a prerequisite for 'b', 'b' for 'c' and so forth.
+The task is then saved as

+                - automatically assigned
+                    @j job A &i a
+                    @j job B &i b &p a
+                    @j job C &i c &p b
+                    @j job D &i d &p c

+            and thereafter treated as if the ids and prerequisites had been manually assigned.
+Note that at most 26 jobs are possible with auto assignment.
         - Manually assigned.
 Job prequisites can also be assigned manually using entries for `&i` (id) and `&p`, (comma separated list of ids of immediate prequisites).
 E.g., with

                 - manually assigned